Published on August 12, 2020 – Last Updated on March 29, 2022

 Getting Medications, Going to the Doctor, and Buying a Home

 Online shopping has been on the rise for many years.
 But amid social distancing and many stores having to close their doors, online sales have predictably spiked.
 While there is no substitute for seeing and touching a product in person, online shopping is convenient, and in times like these, it’s much safer.
-Consider your everyday and monthly needs and see what you can purchase on the web, whether it’s clothing, food, or cleaning products.
+So consider your everyday and monthly needs and see what you can purchase on the web, whether clothing, food, or cleaning products.

 If you’ve had to make the transition to working from home, you can take advantage of the benefits by setting work hours and creating a perfect workspace.
 That way, you can focus your energy on work during your established work hours and be fully present with your loved ones outside of those hours.
 And by dedicating a workspace, you can help ensure that you stay productive throughout the day.
 Even if you’ve been laid off or furloughed, this could be an opportunity to explore the many options out there for remote work, whether that means working for another company or starting your own business.